Alliance CaRES supports for Allegations and Investigations

-The FIRST Program provides neutral advice and support to foster parents statewide.
 Licensed foster parents may experience an investigation when someone makes an allegation against them.
 The Department of Children, Youth, and Families (DCYF) Licensing Division (LD) has a responsibility to look into these concerns.
 Most investigations do not result in a finding of abuse or neglect against a foster parent.
 However, these investigations can be a stressful time for you or your family.
-The FIRST Program is here to help you.
+The FIRST Program provides neutral information and support to foster parents statewide.

 • Explain the investigation process, including time frames.